 The most important skill to learn as a software engineer is to figure out how to solve problems, said Jain.
 Everything else can be learned either on the job or on your own.
 “If you instill problem-solving skills into students from diverse backgrounds, there is nothing that will stop them from succeeding at work,” she said.

-The CloudNOW 6th annual ‘Top Women in Cloud’ event will be held on Dec.
+The CloudNOW 6th annual ‘Top Women in Cloud’ event was held on Dec.
 5.